AphelionSoftware/OrcaFitBlog/posts/injury-supplements.md

 ---

 ## Outline of regime
-The assumption is that base nutrition (macro and micro), is already optimised, protein intake is above 1.6g / kg body weight, supplementation with vitamin D and all electrolytes and minerals are all already in place.
+The assumption is that base nutrition (macro and micro), is already optimised, protein intake is above 1.6g / kg body weight, supplementation with vitamin D, creatine and all electrolytes and minerals are all already in place.
 Tools such as [Cronometer](https://cronometer.com/) for food tracking and [Nutrient Optimiser](https://nutrientoptimiser.com/) are useful for this and so this subject is out of scope for this article

 The 5 most useful supplements for help with (muscoskeletal) injury are [Glutamine](https://examine.com/supplements/glutamine/), [Arginine](https://examine.com/supplements/arginine/), [Citruline](https://examine.com/supplements/citrulline/), and [HMB](https://examine.com/supplements/hmb/),